It's All Right There in

 Though maybe not a truly groundbreaking year in American television, 1968 was at least a pivotal one for racial diversity in television programming by the country's three commercial networks.

-The first national television show starring an African-American actor was ABC-TV's "Beulah," which ran for three seasons from 1950 to 1953.
-Beulah, a humorous, problem-solving housekeeper, began as a supporting character (voiced by a white man) on radio's "Fibber McGee and Molly" in 1944 before becoming the central character on radio's "The Beulah Show" in 1945, before then transitioning to television with noted singer-actress Ethel Waters first playing the role.
+The first national television show starring an African-American actor was ABC-TV's "Beulah," which ran for four seasons from 1950 to 1953.
+Beulah, a humorous, problem-solving housekeeper, began as a supporting character (voiced by a white man) on radio's "Fibber McGee and Molly" in 1944 before becoming the central character on radio's "The Beulah Show" in 1945.
+(At first, a white man again provided the voice, but actress Hattie McDaniel eventually took over the part.)
+The show then made the transition to television with noted singer-actress Ethel Waters, who played the title role in 1950 and '51.
+Louise Beavers assumed the role in 1952.
+(Hattie McDaniel also played the TV role for a few episodes in 1952.)

 It wouldn't be until 1965, on the heels of the Civil Rights Act of 1964, that an African-American actor would have a starring role in an American dramatic series: Bill Cosby as Alexander Scott in producer Sheldon Leonard's "I Spy" for NBC.